benber86/curve-blog/content/posts/gho-users/index.md

 # Introduction

 Definition of GHO users as users who have borrowed GHO.
+We do not take into account the lifetime of the loan unless otherwise specified, this means that users who minted GHO and repaid their loans are still counted as users.
 While this may include contracts, they only account for a small fraction (5.6%) of minters.
 Unless otherwise indicated, we do not count holders of the GHO token as users.